VegardSkaansar/virtualball/README.md

 The code are organized in a single package with multiple folders, And the name of the folder indicates what the classes are been used for

+## Sliding Window
+I used 20 readings for this window, was developing on a API 19 phone, worked well for this version